sirjofri/Scalem-Docs/index.md

 It builds on top of the knowledge you gained from the first part, so I recommend reading that part first.
 You'll learn about the general layout of the Scalem windows and how to use them.

+The source code of this documentation is available [here](https://github.com/sirjofri/Scalem-Docs).

 ## Table of Contents

 1. [Introduction: Terminology](Intro-Terminology/index.md)